Reports to: School Director and/or Community Programs Director

-MMDG believes that access to the arts is essential to everyone.
+Mark Morris Dance Group believes that access to the arts is essential to everyone.
 The Dance Center is a place for all members of the community to gather to create, learn, and perform.
-It has become a major NYC cultural center offering a wide range of education and community programs all with live musical accompaniment-- reflecting the spirit of MMDG in its celebration of music and dance.
+It has become a major NYC cultural center offering a wide range of education and community programs all with live musical accompaniment– reflecting the spirit of MMDG in its celebration of music and dance.

-Teaching Assistants (TAs) assist faculty members with class management in the Children & Teen Program and Dance Camps at The School at the Mark Morris Dance Center.
-TAs must possess a strong interest in dance education, have the maturity and disposition to work with children in a bustling dance center, and have reached advanced proficiency in their own dance training.
+Assistant Teaching Artists support Dance Center faculty with class management in the Children & Teen Program, Dance Camps, and Community Education programs.
+Assistants must possess a strong interest in dance education, have the maturity and disposition to work with children in a bustling dance center and/or off-site, and have reached advanced proficiency in their own dance training.

 Responsibilities include but are not limited to:

 Assistant Teaching Artists should have appropriate dance training, strong interest in the dance classroom, and find enjoyment working with children.
 Assistants must make a commitment to the classes they’re assigned, attend every scheduled class and find substitutes for the classes they cannot attend.
 Absences are strongly discouraged.
 Assistants must be present for The School’s Parents’ Observation Days, as well as end-of-program in-formal sharings.

 To better reflect the community we serve, we strive for diversity in our teaching staff.
 We encourage artists of every race, color, creed, religion, national or ethnic origin, sex, sexual orientation, gender identity or expression, age, disability, or veteran status to apply.